These help pages have been updated for version 7.1 of the program.

 The order of review testing is always reading test first, then typing test.

 These are the button controls you see on a reading test:

-You always have the option to Archive the item directly if you are confident you know it, or to restore it to Test Item status if you are sure you don’t.
+You always have the option to archive the item directly if you are confident you know it, or to restore it to test Item status if you are sure you don’t.

 However the default selection is to ask again in 14 Days.
-By default this will be to ask again in typing mode (as shown by the “Next Test” option buttons – it is “Typing” which is selected).
+By default this will be to ask again in typing mode (as shown by the “Next Test” option buttons – it is “Writing” which is selected).